adhar-m/monitorBotReddit/README.md

-# Mention Bot (Reddit) version 0.1
+# Mention Bot (Reddit)
 A bot to let you easily monitor subreddits of your choice for mentions of your product/company.
 It also returns the sentiment (polarity and subjectivity) of that comment, along with its score.
 Useful for entrepreneurs or customer service representatives who want to monitor conversations about their products and respond to customer feedback on Reddit.

 Still very much in progress.

 To do:
-- Complete messaging functionality
-- Implement on/off options for sentiment and comment score
 - Refactor code into Class?
 - Add command line arguments
+- Consider creating digest functionality to batch messages before sending